-How Therapeutic Massage Can Be a Great Addition to Your Treatment:
+How Therapeutic Massage Can Be a Great Addition to Your Treatment

-Massage is best known as a way to help you relax and relieve stress.
+Therapeutic massage is best known as a way to help you relax and relieve stress.
 A gentle, soothing massage can reduce stress, relieve muscle aches, improve your sleep and improve your mood.

 But massage goes way beyond mere relaxation.
 A medical, or therapeutic, massage might help you with more serious medical issues.